apache/openserverless/README.md

-# Apache OpenServerless
+# Apache OpenServerless (incubating)

 Welcome to [Apache OpenServerless](https://cwiki.apache.org/confluence/display/INCUBATOR/OpenServerlessProposal) (shortened as **AOS**), an incubating project at the [Apache Software Foundation](https://www.apache.org).

-This README provides information how to setup the development environment of the project.

-For more information refer to the [website](https://openserverless.apache.org) (not yet available).
+*NOTE*: This README provides information about how to setup the development environment of the project, in case you are interested in contributing to the project or have a better understanding of the it. *If you are interested in testing and use the platform as it is, refer to the installation instructions on the project [website](https://openserverless.apache.org).*

-**NOTE** we are still in the process of migrating from [Nuvolaris](https://github.com/nuvolaris/nuvlaris) to Apache OpenServerless - check https://github.com/apache/openserverless/issues/2 for the status.

 ## Development Environment Overview